Efficient algorithms for training the parameters of hidden Markov models using stochastic expectation maximization EM training and Viterbi training: Methods and Results

-Of the few HMM-based methods that provide automatic algorithms for parameter training, Viterbi training~\cite{Durbin1998} is probably the most popular.
-Similar to Baum-Welch training, it is an iterative training procedure.
-Unlike Baum-Welch training, it only considers a single state path, namely the Viterbi path, when deriving new sets of parameters.
-Whereas Baum-Welch training can be shown to find a local optimum of the likelihood, Viterbi training optimizes the likelihood for both parameters and the Viterbi state paths.
-In each iteration, a new set of parameter values is derived from the counts of emissions and transitions observed in the Viterbi paths~\cite{viterbi1967} of the training sequences.
-The iterations stop when the Viterbi paths of the training sequences no longer change.
-The main reason why Viterbi training is popular is that is readily implemented if the HMM's predictions are generated with the Viterbi algorithm.

-Section 2 introduced a new algorithm for parameter training, called posterior sampling training, as well as a linear memory algorithm for this type of training.
-The main difference with respect to Viterbi training is that we sample $K$ state paths in a non-deterministic way from the posterior distribution $P(\Pi | X)$ rather than considering only a single Viterbi path.
-We can thus adapt the ideas of section~2 to devise a linear-memory algorithm for Viterbi training once we have realized that all we need to do is to replace the probabilistic sampling of a previous state by the deterministic choice of the previous state as the state from which the Viterbi matrix element at the current state and sequence position was derived.

-As in section 2, $E^q_i(y, X, \Pi)$ denotes the number of times that state $i$ reads symbol $y$ from input sequence $X$ in state path $\Pi$ given the HMM with parameters from the $q$-th iteration and $T^q_{i,j}(X, \Pi)$ denote the number of times that a transition from state $i$ to state $j$ is used in state path $\Pi$ given the HMM with parameters from the $q$-th iteration.

-In the following, the superfix $q$ will indicate from which iteration the underlying parameters derive.
-If we consider all $N$ sequences of a training set $\mathcal{X} = \{X^1, \ldots X^N\}$ and the Viterbi path $\Pi^n$ for each sequence $X^n$ in the training set, the recursion which updates the values of the transition and emission probabilities can be written as:
+In the following, the superscript $q$ will indicate from which iteration the underlying parameters derive.
+If we consider all $N$ sequences of a training set $\mathcal{X} = \{X^1, \ldots X^N\}$ and a Viterbi path $\Pi^*(X^n)$ for each sequence $X^n$ in the training set, the recursion which updates the values of the transition and emission probabilities reads: